 Simulation cell

 The Simulation cell data object defines the geometry of the simulation domain in two or three dimensions, including boundary conditions (PBC flags).
-The simulation cell loaded from the imported simulation file can be found in the Data source section of the pipeline editor (see screenshot).
+It is typically loaded from the simulation file and its parameters can be inspected by opening the Simulation cell tab of the data inspector.

 Dimensionality